 Tracking your own unique nervous system symptoms can help you to have a better understanding of when you are beginning to feel wired.
 In therapy I will help you to build awareness to know exactly what your symptoms are, and what you can do to find your way back to a safe and balanced nervous system state.

-I teach you how to learn to listen to your body, be aware of the cues of danger and take control to support yourself back to a place of safety and calm.
+I teach you how to tune in and listen to your body, to become aware of the cues of danger and what you can do to take control to support yourself back to a place of safety and calm.

-In order to build awareness and recognise your nervous system state, you could write it down, draw it or say it out loud to yourself.
+In order to help you to build awareness and recognise your nervous system state, you could write it down, draw it or say it out loud to yourself.

 Physical Signs – What sensations do I notice in my body?
 Heartrate, breathing, posture, tension, digestion, pain, etc.